schaerli/gstellar/README.md

 ## License

 THE BEERWARE LICENSE" (Revision 42):
-<schaerli> wrote this code.
+<dschaerli@gmail.com> wrote this code.
 As long as you retain this
 notice, you can do whatever you want with this stuff.
 If we meet someday, and you think this stuff is worth it, you can buy me a beer in return.